odoo/documentation/website/publish/translate.rst

 Overview
 ========

-In addition to creating great modern websites, Odoo gives you the possibility to translate it in different languages.
+In addition to creating great modern websites, Twenty20 gives you the possibility to translate it in different languages.

 Process